survivejs/site/posts/109-fall-tour.md

 I'll be running [clinics](/clinic/) during my time in Vienna.
 They are three-hour sessions focused on webpack.
 I have [a particular set of slides](https://presentations.survivejs.com/webpack-the-good-parts/) to guide the discussion.
 Also, discussion over React is possible.
 The point of a clinic is to provide as much value as I can in two hours, and it can be adapted based on your needs.

 A clinic session of two hours costs 500 euros (VAT 0) for a company.
 I offer the same for individual developers for the price of 150 euros (capped to four developers per session).
 20% of the income goes to Tobias Koppers as I want to support his efforts on webpack.
 You'll also have a chance to ask questions from him at the end of the session.
-I'll get the answers to you afterward.
+I'll get the answers to you afterwards.

 I can also organize [full day workshops](/workshop/) in Vienna and nearby cities, even further.
 If you are interested, get in touch, and we'll make the schedule work.